 Once you are in your repository dashboard, click Settings Webhook Add webhook, and make sure you follow the steps as described.

 In the webhook section, paste the URL you copied into Hostinger into the Payload URL section.
 For the content type, just choose application/JSON and you don’t need to change anything else.

 If you change anything else there, be careful, avoid the risk!
-Now in reality drastically bad things will happen, probably your deployment will not work the way you wanted it to.
+Now in reality drastically terrible things will happen, your deployment will not work the way you wanted it to.
 After you have done all this, click the green button.

 And there you have it!

 Your Continuous Deployment on Hostinger, via Git, is set and ready to go.

 Did I miss something, do you have a question?
-Share your comments below, and help others by sharing this post, maybe someone has the same doubts you had.
+Share your comments below, and help others by sharing this post, someone has the same doubts you had.
 Well, there are cases when things don’t work as expected, share your experiences in the comments below, and I will be happy to help you.